BuvinJT/distbuilder/docs/HighLevel.md

 within which the binary is run.
 Notably, this may include an [ExecutableScript](LowLevel.md#executablescript) for maximum flexibility.
 Follow the links to learn to more.

+#### pkgIsStartUpApp, pkgIsStartUpAppAllUsers

+Enable `pkgIsStartUpApp` to have the installer register the "primary" exe within a package as a program to launch upon booting the system.

+In Windows, this will lead to an auto implementation of a [QtIfwExeWrapper](ConfigClasses.md#qtifwexewrapper), which employs the special `isExe` feature, producing a "wrapper/proxy/launcher" exe adjacent to the actual one.
+That launcher is what will actually be registered in the OS.

+Enable `pkgIsStartUpAppAllUsers` to have this applied for all system users, else it applies only for the current user by default.

 #### qtCppConfig